Week 3 - Data Structures & Testing

 Writing a generic method

-Remember how we wanted to add both Integers and Strings to our list?
-That is also possible by using generic method that handles the conversion logic:
+Remember how we wanted to add both integers and strings to our list?
+That is possible, but the conversion rules still need to be explicit:

 // We're declaring our type parameter with <T> and reusing it for element argument's type